shantanukamdi/marvel-movie-css-grid/README.md

 # marvel-movie-css-grid
-A simple example of css grid.
+A simple example of CSS Grid.
 It contains list of all Marvels movies.